 Vaccines and immune globulin

-(See also Vaccines During Pregnancy Vaccines During Pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more , Guidelines for Vaccinating Pregnant Women, and CDC: COVID-19 Vaccines While Pregnant or Breastfeeding.)
+(See also Vaccines During Pregnancy Vaccines During Pregnancy During pregnancy, women may need to take medications to treat new or existing health conditions.
+Also, certain vitamins are recommended during pregnancy.
+Before taking any medication (including... read more , Guidelines for Vaccinating Pregnant Women, and CDC: COVID-19 Vaccines While Pregnant or Breastfeeding.)

-Before the mother leaves the hospital, she is given the rubella vaccine Prevention Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more if she has never had rubella or never been given this vaccine.
+Before the mother leaves the hospital, she is given the rubella vaccine Prevention Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more if she has never had rubella or never been given this vaccine.